coq/coq/doc/sphinx/proof-engine/tactics.rst

    :ref:`Conversion-rules`).

    .. exn:: Not an exact proof.
+      :undocumented:

    .. tacv:: eexact @term.
       :name: eexact

-      This tactic behaves like exact but is able to handle terms and goals with meta-variables.
+      This tactic behaves like :tacn:`exact` but is able to handle terms and goals with existential variables.

 .. tacn:: assumption
    :name: assumption

-   This tactic looks in the local context for an hypothesis which type is equal to the goal.
+   This tactic looks in the local context for an hypothesis whose type is convertible to the goal.
 If it is the case, the subgoal is proved.
    Otherwise, it fails.

    .. exn:: No such assumption.
+      :undocumented:

    .. tacv:: eassumption
       :name: eassumption

-      This tactic behaves like assumption but is able to handle goals with meta-variables.
+      This tactic behaves like :tacn:`assumption` but is able to handle goals with existential variables.

 .. tacn:: refine @term
    :name: refine

    This tactic applies to any goal.
 It behaves like :tacn:`exact` with a big
-   difference: the user can leave some holes (denoted by ``_`` or ``(_:type)``) in the term. :tacn:`refine` will generate as many subgoals as there are holes in the term.
-The type of holes must be either synthesized by the system or declared by an explicit cast like ``(_:nat->Prop)``.
+   difference: the user can leave some holes (denoted by ``_`` or :n:`(_ : @type)`) in the term. :tacn:`refine` will generate as many subgoals as there are holes in the term.
+The type of holes must be either synthesized by the system or declared by an explicit cast like ``(_ : nat->Prop)``.
 Any subgoal that occurs in other subgoals is automatically shelved, as if calling :tacn:`shelve_unifiable`.
 This low-level tactic can be useful to advanced users.